Biochemical Reaction Engineering, Industrial and Metabolic Engineering Laboratories

 Zeolite Synthesis and Application Research Laboratory

-Asst.
+Assoc.
 Prof. Bahar İpek Torun’s research focuses on synthesis of zeolites with small- medium- and large pores for catalysis and storage applications.
 The research is focused on designing zeolite-based adsorbents for H2 storage and designing transition metal exchanged zeolites for heterogeneous catalysis.
 Specifically, C1 chemistry is studied including methane and carbon dioxide conversion to valuable chemicals such as methanol.

 Major devices used in the laboratory: Equipment for zeolite synthesis such as high-pressure autoclaves, furnaces and ovens, filtration equipment and a reaction system.